 Each year, about 350,000 Americans receive a diagnosis of deep vein thrombosis (DVT).
 Though common, without early diagnosis and intervention, DVT increases your risk of serious health problems, including a pulmonary embolism.
-At i-Vascular Center, with two convenient locations in El Paso and San Antonio, Texas, vein and vascular surgeon Anwar S. Gerges, MD, and the team specialize in the treatment of deep vein thrombosis (DVT).
+At i-Vascular Center, with three convenient locations in El Paso, San Antonio, Texas, vein & Abilene and vascular surgeon Anwar S. Gerges, MD, and the team specialize in the treatment of deep vein thrombosis (DVT).
 To schedule an appointment, book a consultation online, or call the nearest office to speak with a member of the administrative staff today.

 Deep vein thrombosis (DVT) is a serious medical condition that causes blood clots to form in the deep veins of your body.
 The condition doesn’t always present obvious symptoms, so you might be at risk and not even realize it.

 When left untreated, DVT increases your risk of premature death.
 If a blood clot breaks loose and travels through your bloodstream, it can lodge in your lungs cutting off blood flow completely.

 If you experience any of the symptoms of DVT, it’s important to seek professional medical help.
 The sooner you receive a diagnosis, the sooner you can take steps to improve your circulation and health.

 Factors that increase your risk of DVT include inheriting a blood-clotting disorder, experiencing an injury to one or more of the veins in your legs, and periods of prolonged bed rest.